Automorphisms of the Torelli complex and the complex of separating curves

 Let $S=S_{g, p}$ be a surface.
-It is known that if $g\geq 2$ and $p=0, 1$, then $\cali(S)$ is equal to the subgroup of $\mod(S)$ consisting of all elements which trivially act on the homology group $H_{1}(S, \mathbb{Z})$.
-This is due to Powell \cite{powell} (for closed surfaces and based on Birman's work \cite {birman-siegel} on $Sp(2g, \mathbb{Z})$) and Johnson \cite{johnson}.
-This description is the original definition of the Torelli group for $S$ with $p=0, 1$.
+Due to Powell \cite{powell} (for closed surfaces and based on Birman's work \cite {birman-siegel} on $Sp(2g, \mathbb{Z})$) and Johnson \cite{johnson}, if $g\geq 2$ and $p=0, 1$, then $\cali(S)$ is equal to the subgroup of $\mod(S)$ consisting of all elements that trivially act on the homology group $H_1(S, \mathbb{Z})$.
+This description of $\cali(S)$ is the original definition of the Torelli group for $S$ with $p=0, 1$.
 Afterward, Johnson \cite {johnson1} produced a finite generating set for $\cali(S)$ consisting of BP twists when $g\geq 3$ and $p=0, 1$.
 In contrast, if $g=2$ and $p=0$, then $\cali(S)$ is not finitely generated.
 Indeed, $\cali(S)$ is isomorphic to the free group of infinite rank (see \cite{mm}, \cite{mess} and \cite{bbm}).
 The following fact on $\calk(S)$ is fundamental and will be used in Section \ref{sec-twist}.

 \begin{thm}[\cite{johnson-abe}] Let $S=S_{g, p}$ be a surface with $g\geq 2$ and $p\leq 1$.
 Then $\calk(S)$ contains no non-zero power of a BP twist. \end{thm}

 \begin{prop} If $S=S_{g, p}$ is a surface with either {\rm (a)} $g\geq 2$ and $p\geq 0$; or {\rm (b)} $g=1$ and $p\geq 2$, then $\calk(S)$ contains no non-zero power of a BP twist. \end{prop}